 There are two broad approaches for the hospitality industry to digitally transform their businesses, which can be mixed into a third hybrid approach

-Hybrid: this is approach is mix off the shelf components with custom built components to create a bespoke customer experience & product.
+Hybrid — this approach is a mix of off the shelf components with custom built components to create a bespoke customer experience & product.
 A Steer73 case study of this approach is Boojum, who combined off the shelf components into a custom-built mobile app.

 Whatever approach a business takes, we advise that a key consideration would be around customer identity and customer experience – ensure the right technology choices are made early on so you get as close to a single view of the customer as possible, and that their experience interacting with your business digitally is a good one.